petebachant/petebachant.github.io/_posts/2024-12-03-failed-to-repro.markdown

 We could go down a rabbit hole trying to install the fonts into this image, but I'm going to call this a win for now.

-## What about reusability?
+## But what about reusability?

 I actually used this dataset in a later paper validating some CFD simulations, the repo for which is
 [also on GitHub](https://github.com/petebachant/CFT-wake-modeling-paper).
-My approach there was to write a single script `makefigs.py` to make all of the figures for the paper, except for the ones that needed to be created manually, e.g., ones that came from CAD drawings.
+My approach back then was to write a single script `makefigs.py` to make all of the figures for the paper.
+Note how this is totally different from the command used to generate the figures for the other paper, which is not great, and why something like `make` became the default in other contexts.

 Peering into the script we can see right away that there's no hope that it's
 reproducible: